manumohanc/VPC-creation-awscli/README.md

 # VPC-creation-awscli
-## Create entire VPC with help of AWSCLI
+## Create an entire VPC with help of AWSCLI
 I was fairly adamant that I would never use a terminal or a Command prompt before I started learning Linux.
 I thought it was more difficult than working on a nice GUI and clicking a few buttons, also because it was visually unattractive and, more significantly, challenging.
 After using Linux for a few years, I was humbled into believing that the terminal is the only easier and cleaner option.
 The keyboard had turned mightier than the mouse.
-Fastforward few years, the person I had become began to find the GUI of AWS Infrastructure Management challenging.
+Fast-forward a few years, the person I had become began to find the GUI of AWS Infrastructure Management challenging.
 At some point, I discovered the AWS CLI tools and began investigating different ways to control the AWS infrastructure without ever leaving my terminal.
-Here is what i learned.
+Here is what I learned.

 ## Table of Contents
 1. [Prerequisites](#Prerequisites)